National Highways & Motorway Police: E Ticketing

 E Ticketing project of National Highways and Motorway Police was conceived and implemented by Syed Abbas Ahsan, DIG Police.
 The pilot project was initiated in collaboration with PITB in July 2015 and the first trials were conducted in August 2015.
 After successful trials, the system was expanded and implemented on all Motorways and National Highways on 25 January 2018.
 For his successful design and implementation of the system, Mr. Abbas Ahsan received an appreciation letter from the Inspector General of Police Dr. Syed Kaleem Imam and was nominated for a Civil Award.

 E Ticketing is a technology-oriented solution in which the Patrol Officers are equipped with a hand held device connected with central data server.
 It enables the officers to issue tickets to commuters on the spot, verify vehicle registration, license information and maintain a retrievable and geo-tagged record of rules violations.
 Moreover, the system also documents road accidents, help provided to commuters and their feedback.
 In addition, the system tracks and keeps a complete record of the performance of each officer along with timestamps and geo-tags.
 The project is also cost efficient as the costs including capital and recurring costs are less than the cost of printing of challan books in the paper based ticketing system.
 SPO Waseem Nawaz has played a significant role in the implementation of E-Ticketing across the country.
-He completed GIS from Peshawar to Rahim Yar khan then Karachi to Gawadar and Quetta on highways and Motorways, He also imparted Training to the field staff in the field and off the field.
-He also chaired E-Ticketing Conference for 6 times in Pakistan.
+He completed GIS from Peshawar to Rahim Yar khan then Karachi to Gwadar and Quetta on highways and motorways, He also imparted training to the field staff both on and off the field.
+He also chaired E-Ticketing Conference for six times in Pakistan.